Exercises to avoid for older adults

 The Centre for Physical Activity

 Prerequisite reading required for this course.
 Please contact the Centre for Physical Activity in Ageing for enrolment enquires.
-For further information please visit Better Balance Program.

 Please contact the Centre for Physical Activity in Ageing for more information on this course.
-Or alternatively view the Strength for Life fact sheet.
+Or alternatively view the Strength for Life fact sheet

 The course is presented by exercise physiologists, fitness leaders, geriatricians, physiotherapists and other health professionals specialising in the provision of programs and/or care of older persons.